Fear is a double edged sword.

 Thinking of fear this way will allow you to overcome your fear.
 You'll also be able to deal with fear with a simple technique by keeping the image of the sword in your mind.

 Before we talk about the technique, let's take a quick look at fear.
 With fear, there's a constructive side and a destructive side associated with it.
-Being aware of the two sides means you can then choose to use your fear to propel you towards success instead of becoming paralyzed into inaction.
+Being aware of the two sides means you can then choose to use your fear in a positive way instead of becoming paralyzed into inaction.

 safe and out of danger.
 You're not going to run across a busy highway